- Describe the types of intermolecular forces possible between (dispersion forces, dipole-dipole attractions, and hydrogen bonding)

 - Particles in a solid vibrate about fixed positions and do not generally move in relation to one another; in a liquid, they move past each other but remain in essentially constant contact; in a gas, they move independently of one another except when they collide.

 The differences in the properties of a solid, liquid, or gas reflect the strengths of the attractive forces between the atoms, molecules, or ions that make up each phase.
-The phase in which a substance exists depends on the relative extents of its (IMFs) and the kinetic energies (KE) of its molecules.
+The phase in which a substance exists depends on the relative extents of its intermolecular forces (IMFs) and the kinetic energies (KE) of its molecules.
 IMFs are the various forces of attraction that may exist between the atoms and molecules of a substance due to electrostatic phenomena, as will be detailed in this module.
 These forces serve to hold particles close together, whereas the particles’ KE provides the energy required to overcome the attractive forces and thus increase the distance between particles.
 Figure 13.1a illustrates how changes in physical state may be induced by changing the temperature, hence, the average KE, of a given substance.